-No, his is not a dosa recipe, however I am explaing all this just to highlight that after making dosas you get some leftover batter which may not be sufficient for the breakfast.
-Here comes my paniyaram pan handy, and I make paniyaram with the leftover batter mixed with whatever I have.
+No, this is not a dosa recipe, however I am explaining all this just to highlight that after making dosas you get some leftover batter which may not be sufficient for the breakfast.
+Here comes my paniyaram pan handy, and I make Pepper paniyaram with the leftover batter mixed with whatever I have.

 This time, I have half portion of red and yellow bell pepper sitting in my fridge and utilised it properly.
 I have also added the sikimese chilli paste that I have collected during my visit to gangtok and it resulted in the hot and spicy and crunchy paniyaram in no time.